cuustard/uni/SCC.141.md

 Some would argue that system **automation** is the answer to avoiding human error.
 But automation addresses Skill & Rule-Based Tasks, leaving complex Knowledge-based tasks to humans.
 It can also hinder understanding, by decreasing system visibility and increasing complexity.
 Automation shifts the error source from operator/user errors to design errors, which may be hard to detect and fix.

-### Semester Recap

-We have focused on understanding best practices.
-Next term we will go deeper, considering the complexities that exist in computing in society.

-- Being a computer scientist is not just about programming.
+#### Generic Error Modeling System (GEMS)

+We can use the **Generic Error Modeling System**.
+The GEMS model outlines the failure to perform a task/plan correctly, and the failure to apply the correct plan.
+GEMS defines 3 categories of human performance that can lead to errors:

+- **Skills-based performance**: routine, automatic actions requiring little cognitive effort
+- **Rules-based performance**: following established rules or procedures
+- **Knowledge based performance**: Using knowledge to address unfamiliar situations

+3 types of errors can occur from the above human performance categories. **Slips** and **lapses** are both categorized as 'execution failures' related to skills-based performance.
+Slips occur when the user’s intentions are correct, but their actions are not executed properly, leading to unintended outcomes.
+Lapses, on the other hand, involve forgetting to perform a necessary action and failing to complete the intended task. **Mistakes** differ from slips and lapses in that they are 'planning failures' associated with rule and knowledge-based performance.
+In these cases, an inappropriate set of actions is executed due to incorrect reasoning or the selection of an unsuitable rule.

+One advantage of GEMS is that it provides a structured framework for designing systems that minimize, detect, correct, and tolerate human error.
+However, its limitations include a focus solely on non-deliberate errors, such as accidental mistakes, while overlooking deliberate actions like taking shortcuts.
+Additionally, the model takes a high-level approach that fails to account for the critical influence of contextual factors.

+## Lecture 10 - Recap

+> **_NOTE:_** The first part of this lecture is repeated/continued content from the previous lecture so I did not repeat the notes here.
+Some of the following notes that recap this semester's teachings are copied or derived from previous notes.

 Computer Science is about solving problems, not just programming.
-They have legal and ethical obligations, and risk management, and must consider the end-users.
+They have legal and ethical obligations and risk management considerations, and they must consider the end-users.
 So employers expect us to be able to:

 - Look at the big picture in planning a solution
 - Understand the problem that has been set (and why)